wiseman-timelord/Chat-VulkanLlama/README.md

 ### REQUIREMENTS:
 Windows with WSL (later also linux)

-### DISCLAIMER:
-This program is in no way affiliated with the Llama 2 developers, it merely is a Chatbot that runs through the use of Llama 2 GGML based. models.
-The Llama 2 model has been specifically chosen because it is the only local language model that has been reviewed on YouTube to my knowing at the time of, inception and creation, that are able to correctly write a ".json" file, if this were the case with MPT, it would be called MPTRobot.
-Llama 2 is a reason to throw most of the old language models out, especially now there are uncensored versions.

 ### NOTES:
 * This program is designed to be run on Windows/WSL/Python, it will not work in Windows/Python without WSL, this is because of the use of, `jaxlib` and `jax[cpu]`.

+### DISCLAIMER:
+* This program is in no way affiliated with the Llama 2 developers, it merely is a Chatbot that runs through the use of Llama 2 GGML based. models.
+* The Llama 2 model has been chosen because it is the only local language model that has been reviewed on YouTube to my knowing at the time of, inception and creation, that are able to correctly write a ".json" file, if this were the case with MPT, it would be called MPTRobot.